|« PreviousNext »|

 For simplicity, we will use much shorter IDs in all our examples.

-PUT an object in a version-enabled bucket, the old
+PUT an object in a versioning-enabled bucket, the noncurrent

 version is not overwritten.
 The following figure shows that when a new version of